Chrisfaherty/CI_PP3_PPM/README.md

 ### User Stories

 #### First-time  User
-1. I want to have a clear flow to the site,
+1. I want to the password manager to flow and be easy to follow,
-2. I want to be able to create a master username and password to protect my passwords.
+2. I want to be able to create a master username and password to protect my passwords,
-3. I want to have clear options displayed when dicisions are to be made.
+3. I want to have clear options displayed when dicisions are to be made,
-4. I want to be able to view all my passwords in an organised form.
+4. I want to be able to view all my passwords in an organised form,
-5. I want to be able to easly add new passwords.
+5. I want to be able to easly add new passwords,
-6. I want to be able to edit my master password or user passwords if required.
+6. I want to be able to edit my master password or user passwords if required,
-7. I want to be able to get feedback if i enter something incorrectly.
+7. I want to be able to get feedback if i enter something incorrectly,

 #### Site Owner
 8. I want users to enjoy the experiance to make their personal password manager,
-9. I want users to to easily navigate the site,
+9. I want users to easily navigate the site,
 10. I want users to be able to use the functions with out an issue,
-11. I want users to know if there was an issue and how to resolve it.
+11. I want users to know if there was an issue and how to resolve it,

 ## Technical Design